makma/fingerprintjs.com/content/use-cases/use-cases/credential-stuffing.md

   .then(fpResult => {result = fpResult})
 ```

-The endpoint property is quite important and is used for the [Subdomain setup](https://dev.fingerprintjs.com/docs/subdomain-integration).
+The endpoint property is quite important and is used for the [Custom subdomain setup](https://dev.fingerprintjs.com/docs/subdomain-integration).
 Using a subdomain is required for correct identification while using Fingerprint Pro.

 * Send the user’s credentials together with `visitorId` and `requestId` to your authentication API.